ShenShizhe/ShenShizhe/README.md

 Welcome to my page!

-In 2021, I made 8110 contributions and modified 13,000 lines of code.
-Check out my GitHub Wrapped and create your own at githubtrends.io/wrapped/plexpt
+As of May 1, 2023, I have submitted 1,000 times and modified more than 10,000 lines of code, welcome to your arrival.

 <img align="center" src="https://raw.githubusercontent.com/plexpt/plexpt/snake/github-snake.svg">